hoda-homayouni/sd98/assignments.md

 ---
 layout: page
-title: Assignments
+title: Project Assignments
 permalink: /assignments/
 ---

-The Assignments provided for this class are as follows:
+The project assignments provided for this class are as follows:

 <ul id="archive">